 If you believe you may be the victim of discrimination or retaliation, you are wise to document unlawful behavior whenever possible.
 Keep notes, gather witnesses, and collect written evidence.
-Then, if you are fired, speak to a wrongful dismissal attorney who specializes in termination claims as soon as possible.
+Then, if you are fired, speak to a Tampa wrongful dismissal attorney who specializes in dismissal claims as soon as possible.

 The value of your unfair dismissal case will depend on a number of factors.
 The exact figure, whether through a settlement or courtroom case, is determined after a thorough calculation of your losses and other damages.

-For a substantiated case, a wrongful dismissal lawyer can help you collect legal compensation that may include:
+For a substantiated case, a wrongful dismissal lawyer in Tampa can help you collect legal compensation that may include:

 Lost Wages and Benefits